Autonomobile/telemetry-server/README.md

 ## Usage

 ### Before starting
-In your `settings.json` file of yout autopylot client, change the following line with the host and port you need.
+In your `settings.json` of your autopylot client, change the following line with the host and port you need.
 ```json
 "SERVER_ADDRESS": "ws://localhost:3000"
 ```